SDCA-tool/sdca-website-deploy/README.md

    * The [website repository](https://github.com/SDCA-tool/sdca-website/), which contains the website code
    * A javascript dependency
    * The [data repo](https://github.com/SDCA-tool/sdca-data/), which defines the source data and other definitions
-   * The [R package repo] (https://github.com/SDCA-tool/sdca-package/), which contains the analysis processing, though the R package is actually installed directly so this is not strictly needed
+   * The [R package repo](https://github.com/SDCA-tool/sdca-package/), which contains the analysis processing, though the R package is actually installed directly so this is not strictly needed
  * Adds cron jobs to keep all the repositories updated
  * Makes a VirtualHost for the site within Apache, including an HTTPS certificate
  * Installs some tools for processing CSV files